gsarig/remove-uppercase-accents/readme.txt

 2. Greek text after activating the plugin

 == Changelog ==

+= 0.5.1 =
+Fixed a bug with WooCommerce and "Ship to different address" option on Checkout page.

 = 0.5 =
 * Added support for diaereses in diphthongs in Greek uppercase letters